agsb/u2forth.asm/README.md

   # Goals

-  ALL focus in be simple, be smaller and be smart for ATmega8 (ATtiny85 too)
+  All focus in be simple, be smaller and be smart for ATmega8

   To self learn about (AVR) RISC assembler, using avr-gcc with "trampolines" and diferent levels of optimzations, to learn howto.

-  "Programmers can use trampolined functions to implement tail-recursive function calls in stack-oriented programming languages.[1]"
+  *"Programmers can use trampolined functions to implement tail-recursive function calls in stack-oriented programming languages.[1]"*

   u2forth is based in eForth dictionary from Dr. Ting, except for